cirruslabs/cirrus-ci-docs/docs/examples.md

 ## JUnit

-Here is a `.cirrus.yml` that (once completed), runs and uploads JUnit results:
+Here is a `.cirrus.yml` that (once succeeded or failed), parses and uploads JUnit reports:

 ```yaml
 junit_test_task: